Glenn Stok managed his own business over 35 years and has extensive experience with TurboTax for filing his corporate and personal taxes.

 One of the most important things I've discovered when I first started using TurboTax is that I became much more aware of my finances and where my money was going.

 For many years I had an accountant do my taxes, and I was left in the dark about things I could have been improving financially.
-It wasn't until my accountant retired, and I started using TurboTax, that I discovered important details about my financial situation.
+It wasn't until my accountant retired, and I started using TurboTax, that I discovered crucial details to improve with my financial situation.

 Itemized deductions will be included on Schedule A, as always, for taxpayers who include deductions such as home mortgage interest and property taxes.

-Six new schedules were introduced last year for less common items that used to confuse taxpayers.
-Turbotax determines if you need these schedules and easily guides you through them.
+Six new schedules were introduced recently for less common items.
+TurboTax determines if you need these schedules and easily guides you through them.

 TurboTax Doesn't Miss a Thing